|

 Beadmaking

-Many students remark that beginning beadmaking
+Many students notice that beginning beadmaking

 class is exhilarating and exciting, but exhausting.